-More than 1.4 million new vehicles have been sold in Australia with DAB+ digital radio fitted, since the adoption of DAB+ in vehicles in Australia in 2011.
-Thirty eight automotive brands now offer DAB+ digital radio as a standard or optional feature, with further announcements expected over the next 12 months.
+Nearly 1.3 million new vehicles have been sold in Australia with DAB+ digital radio factory fitted, since the adoption of DAB+ in vehicles in Australia in 2011.
+Forty one automotive brands now offer DAB+ digital radio as a standard or optional feature, with further announcements expected over the next 12 months.

-Nearly 500,000* new vehicles were sold with DAB+ factory fitted in the last 12 months.
-This figure is expected to grow considerably in the next 12 months, as vehicle manufacturers extend support across their range and more manufacturers adopt DAB+ digital radio technology.
-More than 40% of all new vehicles sold in Australia in the last 12 months had DAB+ digital radio factory fitted as standard or option.
+More than 520,000* new vehicles were sold with DAB+ factory fitted during the past year.
+This figure is expected to grow considerably, as vehicle manufacturers extend support across their range.
+Almost half (or 44%) of all new vehicles sold in Australia during the past 12 months had DAB+ digital radio factory fitted as standard or option.

 When purchasing your next new vehicle, be sure to ask the dealer whether it comes with DAB+ digital radio.
 Brands supporting DAB+ digital radio in Australia include: